CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 ENISA reporting Not covered 24h/72h notification + final report to national CSIRT via Single Reporting Platform (Art.
 14)

-CVD policy Not covered Documented coordinated vulnerability disclosure policy (Art.
-13(6))
+CVD policy Not covered Documented coordinated vulnerability disclosure policy (Annex I, Part II(5))

-Public vulnerability contact Not covered Single point of contact for vulnerability reports, e.g., security.txt (Art.
-13(7))
+Public vulnerability contact Not covered Public contact point for vulnerability reports, e.g., security.txt (Annex I, Part II(6))

 User documentation Limited Product security instructions